The Cyclades · Naxos

 Filoti trailhead

-The highest peak in the Cyclades (1,004 m). about 3–4 hours round trip from the Aria Spring trailhead near Filoti, passes the Zas Cave (Zeus is said to have been raised here), summit views to Santorini, Ios, Paros.
-Go at 5:30 a.m. — by 10 a.m. there's no shade.
+The highest peak in the Cyclades (1,004 m).
+Roughly 3–4 hours round trip from the Aria Spring trailhead near Filoti, passing the Zas Cave (Zeus is said to have been raised here), with summit views to Santorini, Ios and Paros.
+Go at 5:30 a.m., because by 10 there's no shade.

 3–4 hrspre-dawn